froemero/Common_Neural_Choice_Signals_emerge_artifactually/README.md

 Study 1: in the works

-Study 2: in the works (this is unpublished data and will be made available upon primary publication)
+Study 2: data files for the replication results are included with the scripts for the current study.

 Study 3 (Pisauro et al, 2017): https://openneuro.org/datasets/ds002734/versions/1.0.2